Mausy5043/OSX-EmptyTrash/README.md

 OSX-EmptyTrash
 ==============
-#### While Windows has a configurable size limit imposed on the trashbin OSX has nothing.
+#### While Windows has a configurable size limit imposed on the trashbin OSX (upto OSX 10.11 "El Capitan") has nothing.

 Apple's OSX does not have a mechanism to manage the trashcan.
 I found a simple and easy way over on the discussions.apple.com forum and turned it into this repository here on GitHub: https://github.com/Mausy5043/OSX-EmptyTrash.
+As of macOS Sierra Apple _does_ include a way to keep your trashbin in check.
+The following is taken from Apple's macOS preview announcement (retrieved in JUL2016):

+> macOS Sierra can keep unneeded files from cluttering up your Mac.
+It reminds you to delete used app installers, and clears out duplicate downloads, caches, logs, and other unnecessary stuff.
+So you can be free of junk.
+It will even get rid of it for you, deleting items that have been in the Trash for 30 days.

 OSX-EmptyTrash helps to manage the trash.
 An Applescript is offered that allows one to remove old files from the trash on a regular basis.
 Once a day (default: 17:00) the Trash is checked.
 Files that have been in the trash for longer that the preconfigured amount of time (default:7 days) are automagically removed (default: 7-pass overwrite).
 A .plist file is available to automate the task by adding it as a LaunchAgent.